-Vehicles equipped with the separately purchased SIRIUS digital satellite radio unit have the ability to receive up to 100 channels of digital quality programming coast to coast via satellite.
+Vehicles equipped with the separately purchased SIRIUS digital satellite radio unit have the ability to receive channels of digital quality programming coast to coast via satellite.
 For information on use, read the Satellite Radio Kit manual accompanying the SIRIUS digital satellite radio unit.
 A subscription to SIRIUS digital satellite radio service is required (available in the U.S. - Except Alaska and Hawaii) to enable this feature once the separately purchased SIRIUS digital satellite radio unit has been installed.
-For subscription information or digital satellite radio technical issues contact SIRIUS directly at:
+For subscription and channel information, or for digital satellite radio technical issues, contact SIRIUS directly at: